-The architecture of Riga is a mixture of styles, Art Nouveau is the most prominent of these and comprises a third of the city’s architectural style.
+The architecture of Riga is a mixture of styles from historic to modern.
+Art Nouveau is the most prominent of these and comprises a third of the city’s architectural style.
 The diverse range of architecture means that you can explore and experiment with trying to capture changes from old to new and the smaller details that make up certain buildings.

 I highly recommend going on a general wander through Riga with your camera so you can snap anything that captures your attention.

 When it comes to what you can photograph in Riga, what you can do whilst visiting those places also comes into play.
 As I mentioned, Riga is history-rich and this means there are a number of museums to visit as well as various memorials.
 Visiting these places can really help you build up a picture of Riga throughout the years.

 One area I found particularly interesting was surrounding the events that occurred in Riga during WW2.
 I visited the Riga Ghetto and Latvian Holocaust Museum.
 There is a range of exhibits on display highlighting the struggles of the Jewish people, even prior to the German occupation.

 Another, more harrowing site I visited was the Bikernieki Forest memorial.
 This took me on a path similar to the Jewish death walk, ending with a memorial that was, frankly, breathtaking.

 In most of the places you stop by in Riga, you’re going to find some form of artwork.
 There are places with graffiti on the walls, if that seems like your sort of interest.
 Patriotic sculptures/designs in some locations.
 Flags on most buildings.
 And lots of interesting sculptures out and about.